Astroyaxx/Automic-Fixed-Source/README.md

 ![Screenshot_1](https://user-images.githubusercontent.com/87024607/124707246-3c073a00-df01-11eb-9f61-22b0d7fdf5b4.png)
 # Good for farming in Growtopia, has multiple settings etc

-if you have any problems you can always message me on discord Astroyaxx#2259 do not change the name to your autofarm pointless
+if you have any problems you can always message me on discord Astroyaxx#2259. do not change the name to your autofarm it's pointless

 If you want to build it Visual Studio 2019/2017 is a must!